 Outdoor Gear Reviews and Buying Guides

-When we bought our PLB three years ago, we also I looked at the Spot Satellite Messengers as a possibility for sending messages home when were were out of cell phone coverage.
+When we bought our PLB in 2011, we also I looked at the Spot Satellite Messengers as a possibility for sending messages home when were were out of cell phone coverage.
 The reviews for Spot were so bad we decided not to buy one.
 Since then, Delorme has brought two-way messaging to the market.

 I’ve been looking at the Spot Satellite Messenger for years thinking it would be a good idea to be able to send messages home when I was in the back country